danielmesquitta/asyncloop/README.md

 ### Loop

-A common pattern in Go is for-looping over a slice of elements in parallel using goroutines with wait group and/or channels.
+A common pattern in Go is for-looping over a slice of elements in parallel using goroutines with wait groups and/or channels.

-The Loop function offers this functionality through an easy-to-use interface.
+The `asyncloop.Loop` function offers this functionality through an easy-to-use interface.

 ```go
 package main